LaunchCodeEducation/data-analysis-curriculum/content/functions/reading/parameters-and-variables/_index.md

 program.
 Scope consists of all locations in a program where a variable can be used or modified.

-{{% notice orange Warning %}}

-A variable defined inside a function is NOT usable outside of that function.

-{{% /notice %}}

-This is what we mean when we refer to **scope**.
 A variable is not always usable throughout an entire program.
 Where it can be used depends on where it is defined.
 Parameters and variables defined inside a function are only visible within that function.

 ## Variable Shadowing